On this page:

-Keeping your pets groomed, particularly pedicures, will prevent scratching to your floor.
-Furniture movement causes scratches and grooves too.
+Keeping your pets groomed, particularly pedicures, will help prevent scratching to your floor.
+Furniture movement may cause scratches and grooves too.
 Always use felt under furniture legs, lift and carry, or use a dolly when moving furniture.

-To prolong the lifespan of your wood floors and make it less likely you will need repairs, hardwood floors should be maintained.
-A good maintenance routine includes cleaning up spills and dirt immediately, or at least daily.
+To prolong the lifespan of your wood floors and make it less likely you will need repairs, hardwood floors should be well maintained.
+A good maintenance routine includes cleaning up spills and dirt immediately.

-Pet accidents on hardwood floors, if not cared for right away, will discolor the varnish.
-Hard bristled brushes can cause even more problems if used to clean up the mess.
-If not dried thoroughly, the moisture will leak down between the boards and rot or mold could start.
+Pet accidents on hardwood floors, if not cared for right away, may discolor the varnish.
+Hard-bristled brushes can cause even more problems if used to clean up the mess, so always use a soft cloth or soft-bristled brush instead.

 Hiring a Professional